gotzawal/RisuGOAP/README.md

-This is combination of RisuAI + GOAP.\n
+This is combination of RisuAI + GOAP.

 You have to fill project_id, client_email, private_key.